Receiver CLI Reference

 --url / -u

-Specifies the sender’s Dev Tunnel URL directly, skipping the interactive prompt for that field.
+Specifies the full sender Dev Tunnel URL directly, skipping the interactive prompts.

 --secret / -s